louismullie/stanford-core-nlp/README.md

 **Contributing**

+Simple.

+1. Fork the project.
-Feel free to fork the project and send me a pull request!
+2. Send me a pull request!